Professor Nick Reynolds

 On-going studies focus on the induction of apoptosis by UVR in the clearance of psoriatic plaques, the interaction of calcineurin inhibitors (ciclosporin and tacrolimus) with the Ca2 /calcineurin/NFAT pathway in human keratinocytes, and the role of mitochondria in mediating the therapeutic action of dithranol in psoriasis.

-We have conducted important investigator-led clinical trials in atopic eczema (e.g. REF 2014 impact case - graded at least 3* - internationally excellent) and have contributed to increased understanding of the molecular genetics of atopic eczema.
+We have conducted important investigator-led clinical trials in atopic eczema (e.g. REF 2014 impact case) and have contributed to increased understanding of the molecular genetics of atopic eczema.
 We have set up a filaggrin-knockdown skin equivalent model of atopic eczema which we are using to investigate therapeutic targets (through a BBSRC Case studentship with Stiefel/GSK).

 Another area of focus is keratinocyte cell signalling, particularly in response to environmental insults such as ultraviolet radiation, wounding (in collaboration with Prof Jeremy Lakey, through a EPSRC/BBSRC Innovate UK project).